Midwife in the Tire Swing

 Carved from the shattered, sifted basaltic heart of Maine fifty miles from the sea the state road was called the “Airline,” not for the biplanes and barnstormers that might follow its meanderings, but for its supposed healthier atmosphere—mountain air free from the fogs of the coast.
 “Sea air’ll kill ya,” they said, and so it did.
 The Willipaq lowlands were home to gurgling lungs and early death—the medical records of World War I would reveal that fully two-thirds of Willipaq’s strapping Maine farm boys failed their induction physicals because of bad lungs.

 The graders with their sideways blades sifted and arranged berms of sand, slate and shivered granite into windrows, neatening the rubble.
 “Shit, would you lookit that,” remarked Clayton Dudley, a neighbor.
 There was a freshet bubbling from the side of a newly-exposed rock face.
 “Underground spring, looks like.”
 This was said by Old Doxology, paternal apex of the Hobarts and Lucy’s father.
 “Ayuh.
 Better give Billy Bradshaw a call,” said neighbor Dudley.
+Not a day passed, well maybe a week, since the third day of Creation that Old Doxology had not spoken ill of any or all county engineers.
 The state road went through.

 Lucian Hobart the elder had a chiseled face lined like a newspaper crumpled and tossed in with the stove wood, yesterday’s news, last year’s—Lucy’s father’s face was an archival map of passion deferred, and nicknamed for The Doxology, a form of endearment: “As it was in the beginning, is now and ever shall be, world without end.
 Amen.”
 Latin in the High Church: “Gloria Patri, et Filio, et Spiritui Sancto.
 Sicut erat in principio, et nunc, et in semper, et in sæcula sæculorum.”
 Old Doxology liked things the way they were, predictable, safe.
 He did not like change or relish surprises.
 Another Lucian Hobart—his replacement?—had come as a surprise.

 “A miraculous child,” he said to his wife when she told him that she was in a family way.
 “We have been married only six months.
 How can this be?”
 He winked.
 Oceana coyly smiled.
 Old Doxology doted on his young wife, Oceana Carter Hobart, Lucy’s mother, and could deny her nothing.
-That her birth canal had been untampered with was a medical surety, and their secret.
 Lucy was said to be early, impatient to breathe and squall his anger at being so soon removed from the Palace of Joy.

 Lucy was later to ponder the rituals of conception.
 That his parents were not publicly passionate fired his wonderment.
 “There used to be a whole lot of to-do.
-Beating of tom-toms and a rattling of dried armadillo hides.
+Shivarees, the beating of tom-toms and a rattling of dried armadillo hides.
 Drinking toasts to the blood of their unborn children from the skull of a fallen enemy.
 Or the skull of a departed husband.”

 Oceana had been married before and was to be regarded as damaged goods.
 Not too badly damaged, for she came to the marriage bed with her maidenhead intact.
 Old Doxology marveled then announced, “Your marriage to Willie Carter—it was never consummated.”